 Tengboche trekking information

 Tengboche (or Thyangboche) is a village in the Solo Khumbu area of eastern Nepal.
 It is located at 3,867 meters high.
 In Tengboche you can find an important Buddhist monastery.
 This monastery is the largest gompa in the Khumbu region and was built in 1923.
 After it was destroyed by fire in 1989, it was rebuilt with the help of volunteers and the provision of foreign aid.
-Tengboche gompa is home to around 36 monks and 25 students, under the leadership of the Abbot Ngawang Tenzin Zangbu.
-The festival of Mani Rimdu is a three day affair, taking place straight after October's full moon.
+Tengboche gompa is home to roughly 25 monks and 20 students, under the leadership of the Abbot Ngawang Tenzin Zangbu.
+The three day festival of Mani Rimdu takes place straight after October's full moon.
 Sherpas and travellers alike flock to the scene to be entertained, and educated about the fundamentals of Buddhism as practised by the Sherpa people of Nepal.
-The dances emanate from Tibet's Rongbuk Monastery on the northern side of Mount Everest, and depict the triumph of Buddhism over the earlier 'Bon religion.
+The dances emanate from Tibet's Rongbuk Monastery on the northern side of Mount Everest, and depict the triumph of Buddhism over the Bon religion.

 From Namche Bazaar, which was a famous trading center between Tibet and Nepal, it is a 4-6 hours walk to Tengboche Monastery.